syrusakbary/Djinja/README.rst

 HAML
 ====

-If you have installed [HamlPy](https://github.com/jessemiller/HamlPy), you can render any HAML-page (*.haml) without any additional configuration.
+If you have installed HamlPy (https://github.com/jessemiller/HamlPy), you can render any HAML-page (\*.haml) without any additional configuration.

 **HAML templates can also include,extend,etc HTML templates and viceversa.**